Pharmacokinetics Calculator

 1. Half-Life (t½)

-Half-life is the time required for the plasma concentration of a drug to decrease by 50%.
-It determines dosing frequency, time to steady state (≈5 half-lives), and how long a drug remains active after discontinuation.
+Half-life is the time required for plasma concentration to decrease by 50%.
+It determines dosing frequency, time to steady state (approximately 5 half-lives), and how long a drug remains active after discontinuation.

 Formula: t½ = 0.693 ÷ k